0nyr/avalanche/README.md

 ### CMake

 `cmake -S . -B ./build/`: run CMake to build the project. `-S` is the source directory where the `CMakeLists.txt` file is located.

+## TODO

+* [ ] Add list of UIObject and sort the list by a custom comparator, from minimum z (closest to the viewer) to max z (furthust to the viewer).